 I have an eclectic career defined by continual learning, invention, and leadership in pursuit of a better world.
 As an Air Force cargo pilot I criss-crossed the globe during the Afghanistan and Iraq wars, learning about foreign policy and national security.
 Dissatisfied by what I found, I obtained an Olmsted scholarship to learn Arabic, lived in the Middle East for two years, and earned a Master’s degree in Conflict Resolution at the University of Jordan.
 I went on to earn a Master’s Degree in Strategy.
 I founded a nonprofit that aimed to break sieges and end the weaponization of starvation in Syria.
 I earned a PhD in Political Science at Stanford, with the goal of understanding the collapse of states into anarchy.
 I founded and led an agile software development team at the Defense Innovation Unit aimed at stopping the use of drones for terrorism.
 I have written a novel, various short stories, and numerous articles to help think through the changing dynamics of warfare.
 I have also written numerous software applications to make my organizations more effective.
 I am currently a Professor of Strategy and Security Studies at the Air Force’s School of Advanced Air & Space Studies.

-As for my personal life, I love my wife and adore my three children.
+As for my personal life, I adore my three children.
 I rock climb in order to stay strong, continually expand my limits, and overcome fear.
 I read.
 I write.
 I develop software.
 I love to learn, create, and lead.

 A few of my core beliefs: